 Two years of college coursework (60 semester or 90 quarter credits)

-Three years paid, full-time natural resource experience
+Three years paid, full-time employment in a natural resource organization

 Three years active-duty military service

-Three years full time law enforcement experience
+Three years full time law enforcement experience (General Authority Peace Officer)

 Current CJTC Commission or equivalent